Previous * Next

 Some of these workings therefore have developed shaft infrastructure in place which facilitates more rapid underground access for exploration, development, evaluation and the potential resumption of mining activity.

-Blanket has commenced exploration on three of these areas (GG, Mascot and Eagle Vulture) in order to better assess their suitability for further development as potential satellite operations.
-Two further properties have been identified for subsequent exploration and development (Abercorn and Sabiwa).
-Depending on the successful outcome of exploration work and mining development, it is intended that economic ore extracted from the satellites would be trucked to the Blanket plant for processing.
-The Blanket Mine metallurgical plant has existing surplus treatment capacity and when the planned crushing and milling plant extensions have been completed, could handle up to an additional 900 tonnes per day of ore from Blanket underground and successful exploration project areas.
+Blanket has commenced exploration on two of these areas (GG and Mascot) in order to better assess their suitability for further development as potential satellite operations.
+Depending on the successful outcome of exploration work, mining development and metallurgical test-work, it is intended that economic ore extracted from the satellites would be trucked to the Blanket plant for processing.
+The Blanket Mine metallurgical plant has existing surplus treatment capacity and when the planned crushing and milling plant extensions have been completed, could handle up to 3,500 tonnes per day of ore from Blanket underground and successful exploration project areas.

 The brownfield projects that have been prioritised as targets for immediate exploration development are briefly described in the following paragraphs.